gelatodigital/gelato-uniswap/README.md

 However, you will be compensated for paying your Users transactions, by taking a 10% share of their `DAI` (0.1 DAI) each time they automatically trade them for `KNC`.

 This is achieved with a special Gelato Action contract that you will now **deploy** and **configure** to take **10% of DAI as a fee**.
-This fee will automatically be sent to your `Provider` account for every one of your Users' automatic trades.
+This fee will automatically be sent to your `Gelato Provider` account for every one of your Users' automatic trades.
 If you are curious, check out your Provider Fee contract here:

 - [`contracts/gelato_actions/ActionFeeHandler.sol`](https://github.com/gelatodigital/gelato-kyber/blob/master/contracts/gelato_actions/ActionFeeHandler.sol)